 Still, there’s one conspicuous Christmas-special song, however, that has been curiously and unjustly neglected by this trend.
 I desperately hope that indie artists will take note and begin trying their hand at the other song from the How the Grinch Stole Christmas TV special: Welcome Christmas.

 It’s such a perfect song for the season, and it so hits the heartstrings of anyone who’s seen the special.
 And for those obsessed with trivial details, there’s this: the lyrics from the Welcome Christmas refrain are the only part of the narration read by Boris Karloff that do not appear in Geisel’s book.
 I can’t figure out why that song keeps getting ignored.
-Some group of talented indie musicians needs to step up and get the ball rolling.
+Some talented indie musician needs to step up and get the ball rolling.

-I’m looking at you, Skamokawa Swamp Opera.
+I’m looking at you, John Shipe.